karlseguin/websocket.zig/readme.md

 Setting `max_size == buffer_size` is valid and will ensure that no dynamic memory allocation occurs once the connection is established.

 Zig only supports TLS 1.3, so this library can only connect to hosts using TLS 1.3.
 If no `ca_bundle` is provided, the library will create a default bundle per connection.

+### Performance Optimization 1 - CA Bundle
 For a high number of connections, it might be beneficial to manage our own CA bundle:

 ```zig
 // some global data